 Hormonal changes can definitely affect your emotions.
 You may find yourself experiencing an array of emotions, from being sad and low-spirited to happy and joyous.

-Changes in the hormone levels of your body also lead to inflammation and bleeding of the gums.
+Changes in your body’s hormone levels also lead to inflammation and bleeding of the gums.

 The growing uterus puts pressure on the stomach and your expanding body slows down the digestion process.
 The pressure on the stomach causes the acids to move upwards, causing heartburn.
 Eat at regular times and try eating small meals.

-As the uterus expands, it compresses the blood vessels and slows down the circulation of blood.
+As the uterus expands, it compresses the blood vessels and slows down blood circulation.
 This causes the swelling of the veins in your legs.
 Your increasing weight could also add to the load on the circulatory system leading to the appearance of varicose veins.

 Increased blood volume leads to the swelling and inflammation of the nasal passages.
 This, in turn, leads to a stuffy or blocked nose.